 Step One: Choose an entrance to the barn that is shaded from the sun.
 Skin tones are most luminous in “open shade.” *This is a personal preference because I know many photographers who choose the opposite and want the horse in direct sunlight.

 Step Two: Close the barn door behind your subject, and try to eliminate every source of light.
 I try to make the backdrop as dark as possible by turning off every light, closing all of the windows, and shutting the barn door.
 Here are some iPhone shots “behind the scenes” of what this looks like:

 Step Three: If there are any remaining light sources, try to cover them with your subjects in your composition.
-This is what it should look like pulled away, with the only light source coming from a single open barn door:

 Step Five: As I take test shots to set my exposure, I intentionally underexpose to get the background as dark as possible.

 Here are several examples.
 “Straight out of Camera” on the left, “Edit in Lightroom” in the middle and “Edited in Photoshop” on the right.

 Step Six: I edit in Lightroom by increasing exposure, warmth and contrast.
 I usually bring “shadows” up and “darks” down to achieve a dark background.